Overview of people and workplace intelligence in Microsoft Graph

 Looking for the API reference for these services?

-- Find more about the people API and the person entity.
+- Find more about the people API.

 - Find more about the analytics API.